Tanning Tips : The Dos and Don'ts of the Fitness Competition Tan

 The tan.
 Oh my goodness, where to start.
 Well, first off, it's my LEAST favorite part about competing.
 It's stinky, it's messy, and quite frankly it's just a pain in the a$$.
 That said, there are definitely some tricks for making the oompa loompa tanning experience MUCH more tolerable.

 Your last shower before your first tan... every tanning company will have a slightly different opinion on how they want your skin "prepped" the day of your tan.
 Here's what I do, and after three years of competing and using several different tanning companies, I have never had a sketchy orange tan.
 Tip #2: Late Last Shower & Baking Soda.
 I shower as close to my tanning appointment as possible.
-During this shower I shave (with just a razor and water... for information on my tips with body hair, stay tuned for my ebook Competition Countdown) and then exfoliate one last time... but NO oils are allowed!
-So I bring in a box of baking soda, and mix a palm full with a little water until it's almost paste like.
+During this shower I shave (with just a razor and water... for information on my tips with body hair, check out my ebook Competition Countdown) and then exfoliate one last time... but NO oils are allowed!
+So I bring in a some baking soda, and mix a palm full with a little water until it's almost paste like.
 I use that for my last scrub down.
 It's VERY important that you not use any kind of soaps with oils or moisturizers in them as they can inhibit your skin from taking the tan.
 Also make sure you wash your face.
 You need to have completely clean and fresh skin for your appointment.

 Shower done, and now you're gonna have a mini freak out if you haven't heard this yet...
 Tip #3: NO DEODERANT.
 That's right, if the tanning solution isn't stinky enough, now you get to hang out backstage with a bunch of people who's pits are unprotected.
 Unfortunately, this is a necessary evil.
 The ingredients in deodorant can counteract with the tanning solutions and make you turn GREEN.
 Yes, GREEN.
 You thought orange was bad?
 Orange and green is worse.
 I've seen it in person... you do NOT want to be that girl.